Currently HiringNo, not at this time. Please check back next season!

 Marketing StrategyCommunity Supported Agriculture, Farm Stand, Farmers' Market, Restaurant, Wholesale

-Pay RateGlacier Tilth is NOT hiring for the 2021 Season. $225 per week plus housing.
-Produce is provided, including seconds for preserving, and meat if desired.
+Pay RateGlacier Tilth is NOT hiring for the 2023 Season.

 What are the dates of your position?Glacier Tilth is NOT hiring for the 2023 Season.
 May 7th-September 14th.
 Work days will be Thursday-Monday (half day on Sunday) because of the timing of our markets and off farm work.